Emerge-Lab/RL-Class-25/homeworks/homework_2/README.md

 # Homework 2: PPO and DQN

-In this homework, you will implement the core components of two foundational deep RL algorithms — Proximal Policy Optimization (PPO) and Deep Q-Network (DQN) — then train agents on Pong.
+In this homework, you will implement the core components of two foundational deep RL algorithms, Proximal Policy Optimization (PPO) and Deep Q-Network (DQN), then train agents on Pong and Cartpole respectively.

 ## Structure